brainsnorkel/sourdough/README.md

 ### Equipment

   * If you are baking in an open oven and not using a dutch oven, you will need an oven-proof tray to throw a few ice cubes in or some cold water to help develop a good crust.
+You should put in enough to provide humidity for the first 10 minutes of the bake: a handful of ice cubes or about half a cup of water

 ### Activity

   * (If required) Place the ice cubes in a tray the oven.
-Do not put the tray immediately underneath where the loaf will bake or the steam will cool the bottom of your loaf and the base may undercook.
+Try not to put the tray immediately underneath where the loaf will bake or the steam will cool the bottom of your loaf and the base may undercook
-  * Move your loaf into the ~250C (480F) oven.
-Set a 10 minute timer.
-The oven will remain at 250C for 10 minutes, then we'll turn it down to 220-230C (430-445F)
+  * Move your loaf into the ~250C (480F) oven
+  # Set a 10 minute timer.
+(The oven remains set at 250C for 10 minutes then we'll turn it down to 220-230C (430-445F) in the next step)
-  * *Do not* open the oven again until the baking steps are complete
+  * You should not open the oven again until the baking steps are complete

 ## Step 19: Further Baking at 220C (430F) (1:40PM)